|

 original zygote—into the complex ecosystem of interdependent cell types to

 which they find themselves adapted.
-Fitness selects the survivors, they would
+Fitness selects the survivors, they might

 announce, as demonstrated by their survival!
 We would understand that these